pkscout/exautomation/README.md

 ## DIRECTORY STRUCTURE:
 ### data
 All configuration data is stored here.
-When upgrading the only files in this directory that should be replaced are `__init__.py`, `config.py` and `settings-example.py`.
+When upgrading the only files in this directory that should be replaced are `__init__.py` (which is an empty file) and `settings-example.py`.
 After the script is run once, it will add three other directories here:  `downloads` (for all downloaded files), `keys` (for any private keys you might need plus host keys saved when connecting via SFTP), and `logs` (for logfiles).

 ### resources
 All shared libraries are stored here.
 Unless you are building new modules, you should ever need to be in this directory, but if you do write new modules, they go in either connections or transforms.